 The Android handset that you take out of your pocket, backpack or purse for what seems like thousands of times a day contains all of your personal and business information, your favorite apps, all of your contacts, priceless photos of friends and family, and God only knows what else.
 No one but you deserves to have access to that.

 Unfortunately, if your Android device is lost or stolen, whoever gets their hands on it could have access to whatever is stored on it.
 Sure, you’ve protected it with a passcode or a fingerprint so no one can unlock it.
 But, they could connect it via USB to a computer and attack it from there.

 That’s why encrypting your Android phone or tablet is so important.

 What Does Device Encryption Do?

-Device encryption converts all of the data you have stored on your Android phone or tablet into a “scrambled” form that can only be accessed using the correct credentials.
+Device encryption converts all of the data you have stored on your Android phone or tablet into a “scrambled” form that you can only access using the correct credentials.
 (That credential is your Android device passcode or password.)

-Encryption provides an additional layer of protective security for your device’s data over the standard passcode/password/fingerprint lock screen used on many Android devices.
+However, encryption provides an additional layer of protective security for your device’s data over the standard passcode/password/fingerprint lock screen that many use on Android devices.

 If your device is not encrypted and is merely protected by a lock screen, users may not be able to access your device directly, but they can access the data on it by connecting it to a computer and running software to access the data stored on the device.